 Schedule in overview

-Pilgrimage 2019 offers days & ways to make it easier to participate than ever.
+Pilgrimage 2020 offers multiple days & ways to make it easier to participate than ever.

 There’s something for just about everybody.
 Take your pick.

 Traditional Roman liturgy forma extraordinaria, personal spiritual guidance, teaching, confessions, fellowship – every day.

 1. Sunday-only, September 27

 As at the model Pentecost Pilgrimage to Chartres in France, many pilgrims join on the last day, Sunday, to walk the last leg of the spiritual journey with the column of pilgrims on the road since Friday.

 Click here for the itinerary, options, and instructions for Sunday.

 Extraordinary Holy Mass crowns the Pilgrimage in the Coliseum church of the Martyrs of New France at 3:15 P.M.
 Sunday.

 Pilgrims wear hats, sturdy walking shoes and modest clothing, remembering they attend Holy Mass after; no shorts.